Try Betterteam

 Women Who Code vs. Women's Job List:

-Women Who Code and SCWIST cater to female professionals in tech, but SCWIST also caters to the science, engineering, and math industries.
+Women Who Code and SCWIST catered to female professionals in tech, but SCWIST also caters to the science, engineering, and math industries.
 SCWIST's website includes minimal information about their job board, making it difficult to compare the two sites.
 Interested users should contact SCWIST to determine whether it would suit their needs.

 Key Information